-4Although the state court provided no reasoning to support its conclusion that Detrich failed to establish deficient performance under Strickland, its decision nonetheless is entitled to AEDPA deference.
-See Himes v.
+6Although the state court provided no reasoning to support its conclusion that Detrich failed to establish deficient performance under Strickland, its decision nonetheless is entitled to AEDPA deference.
+See Richter, 131 S. Ct. at 784; Himes v.
 Thompson, 336 F.3d 848, 853 (9th Cir.
 2003) (applying AEDPA deference to a state court decision issued without explanation).
-Where a state court makes a decision on the merits but offers no supporting reasoning, a federal court must "perform an independent review of the record to ascertain whether the state court decision was objectively unreasonable."
-Id. (internal quotations and citation omitted).

-"prevailing professional norms," we may refer to American Bar Association ("ABA") guidelines in effect at the time of the representation "as evidence of what reasonably diligent attorneys would do."
+Bar Association ("ABA") guidelines in effect at the time of the representation "as evidence of what reasonably diligent attorneys would do."
 Bobby v.
 Van Hook, 130 S. Ct.
 13, 17 (2009); see also Strickland, 466 U.S. at 688.
 Our review of counsel's representation is "highly deferential," as we apply "a strong presumption that counsel's conduct falls within the wide range of reasonable professional assistance" and that counsel's challenged omission "might be considered sound trial strategy."
 Strickland, 466 U.S. at 689.
+To "satisfy the 'unreasonable application' prong of § 2254(d)(1)," Detrich must "show[] that there was no reasonable basis for the [state court's] decision."
+Pinholster, 131 S. Ct. at 1402 (quoting Richter, 131 S. Ct. at 784) (internal quotation marks omitted).

-[1] Strickland establishes that "counsel has a duty to make reasonable investigations or to make a reasonable decision that makes particular investigations unnecessary."
-Id. at 691.
+[1] Strickland establishes that, although counsel enjoys "wide latitude . . . in making tactical decisions," counsel also "has a duty to make reasonable investigations or to make a reasonable decision that makes particular investigations unnecessary."
+Id. at 689, 691.
 The Supreme Court has since made clear that this duty includes an obligation to "conduct a thorough investigation of the defendant's background."
 Terry Williams, 529 U.S. at 396; see also Porter v.
 McCollum, 130 S. Ct.
 447, 452 (2009) (per curiam) (finding it "unquestioned" that counsel had this duty "under the prevailing professional norms" in 1989).
-Detrich's trial counsel, Harold Higgins, made no such reasonable investigation here, nor did he make any reasonable decision that made a thorough investigation unnecessary.
+Detrich's trial counsel, Harold Higgins, made no such reasonable investigation here, nor did he make any reasonable strategic decision that made a thorough investigation unnecessary.
 Indeed, applying AEDPA deference, the Supreme Court has found deficient performance in cases where sentencing counsel did more than Higgins.
-We accordingly conclude that the Arizona post-conviction court unreasonably applied the clearly established federal law of Strickland when it concluded that Detrich's sentencing counsel's performance was not deficient.
+We accordingly conclude that the Arizona post-